Drug test: Blood

 Drug-testing a blood sample measures whether or not a drug or a metabolite is in the body at a particular time.
 These types of tests are considered to be the most accurate way of telling if a person is intoxicated.
 Blood drug tests are not used very often because they need specialized equipment and medically trained administrators.

 Depending on how much marijuana was consumed, it can usually be detected in blood tests within six hours of consumption.
 After six hours has passed, the concentration of marijuana in the blood decreases significantly.
 It generally disappears completely within 30 days.

 Random drug testing

 Can occur at any time, usually when the investigator has reason to believe that a substance is possibly being used by the subject by behavior or immediately after an employee-related incident occurs during work hours.
-Testing protocol typically conforms to the national medical standard, candidates are given up to 120 minutes to reasonably produce a urine sample from the time of commencement (in some instances this time frame may be extended at the examiners discretion).
+Testing protocol typically conforms to the national medical standard, candidates are given up to 120 minutes to reasonably produce a urine sample from the time of commencement (in some instances this time frame may be extended at the examiner's discretion).